 Cordless blinds and shades are available in every style imaginable, and many are surprisingly inexpensive.
 If you’re in the market for new window coverings, it’s easy to avoid the blind cord safety issue altogether.

-In fact, the Window Covering Safety Council highly recommends using cordless window coverings in homes with small children.
-Not only are cordless blinds and shades safer, they’re sleeker and more stylish than blinds with dangling cords.
+The Window Covering Safety Council highly recommends using cordless window coverings in homes with small children.
+Not only are cordless blinds and shades safer, but they’re also sleeker and more stylish than blinds with dangling cords.

 Cordless Cellular (Honeycomb) Shades